regularmichael/moegame/Moe/DEVELOPMENT/COMPETITIVE ANALYSES/PRIMARY/Evil Within 2.md

 **TAKEAWAY**
 Evil Within 2 is a really interesting horror game.
 The open world, surreal presentation, and emotional storytelling are the primary things to pull from this game.
 I'll be playing more of it to expand on this.

+On further playthroughs, I think the resonance system is a good skeleton for Psychometry.
+It allows a way to cryptically communicate direction, gives players a way to explore past events in a tactile way, and encourages exploration.
+The important thing would be to add risk to using this in our game, and how using this stuff can be a reward without necessarily punishing players for choosing not to expose themselves to danger.